 If the art of cinema is your passion, you will want to know more about our program and the opportunities for the study and creation of cinema.

-The B.A. degree features courses in film history, criticism, and production, along with a strong foundation in the fundamentals of theatre performance, history, and production.
+The cinema curriculum features courses in film history, criticism, and production, along with a strong foundation in the fundamentals of theatre performance, history, and production, while earning a B.A. degree in Theatre Arts with a cinema major.
 Our goal is to produce artist-scholars who, upon graduation, may enter the profession in a variety of capacities or will have sufficient preparation to pursue a course of graduate study leading to a PhD (film studies) or MFA (film production).

 Through a balanced course of study, students learn about the history of cinema, its visual designs and production methods, its role in modern social and political movements, and its business operations.
 Through hands-on projects, they gain experience in the art and practice of cinematography and film making.
-Learn more about our approach to the cinema emphasis.
+Learn more about our approach to the study of cinema.

 Read the latest CreatiVe ConnecTions Blog Entry about our Cinema Program--Discover the Benefits of Studying With Us!